 and the Print Preview SOURCE code of the printing component here

-FOR THE ENTIRE SOURCE CODE, FLEX PROJECT ZIP, request it through comments below.
+FOR THE ENTIRE SOURCE CODE, FLEX PROJECT ZIP, contact Avenir Cokaj on one of the following e-mail addresses:

 Please NO GMAIL accounts because I can’t attach zip files.